NCSU-Libraries/bd-brewfile/README.md

 ## Other applications NOT in the Brewfile

+The following assumes you have already run the `brew dump` command.

 ## Brunnhilde

 We use (and love) Tessa Walsh's [Brunnhilde](https://github.com/tw4l/brunnhilde), but, unfortunately, it's not available through Homebrew.
 If you have `pip` set up, you can run